COMCAST FIBER-OPTIC PROJECT TO SERVE THE TOWN OF GYPSUM

 When the build reaches your neighborhood, it will largely proceed as follows.
 The colors correspond with phases in the interactive map above.

 RED = Construction work has not yet begun in your area, prior work has yet to resume, or prior work was stopped due to inclement weather.
-Please check back next week for updates.
+Please check the Weekly Updates section for the latest information on the location of construction work.

 ORANGE = This phase is when locate work and underground construction work are underway.